 The Most Livable and Aesthetic Features Appearing in 2020 Homes

-Housing starts are up; the real estate industry is booming; more people are searching for and focused on their “dream home” – and to add to his mix, 2020 has been an interesting year for architecture trends.
+Housing starts are up; the real estate industry is booming; more people are searching for and focusing on their “dream home” – and to add to his mix, 2020 has been an interesting year for architecture trends.

 While there are certain home styles that have made comebacks this year (as in past years), there are also many smaller elements from these trends being incorporated into existing builds and merged with other styles.

-Here are the most interesting, useful, cost effective, and aesthetically pleasing design trends and home designs in use in 2020.
+Here are the most interesting, useful, cost-effective, and aesthetically pleasing design trends and home designs in use in 2020.

 Incorporating many of the trending features mentioned below, the 4-bedroom, 3.5-bath, 2880-square-foot Cottage style home had vertical siding (mixed with horizontal siding) in white with white trim for a light color palette, partial metal roof, rustic natural wood timber accents, and steep roof – making the one-story home look like a 2-story (Plan #198-1140).